inductiva/inductiva/docs/markdown_sample.md

 ```

 ### No run example
-This snippet is python but we define it not to run using
+This snippet is python but we define that it should not be tested using the
+`notest` tag

 ```python notest
 task_1.download_outputs()
 ```

 ### Normal example
 This is the first example that will run.
-This snippet is just the normal case where there are no dependencies or ficture vars.
+This snippet is just the normal case
+where there are no dependencies or fixture variables.

 ```python
 import inductiva